puppetlabs/puppetdb/documentation/api/wire_format/catalog_format_v4.markdown

 : String.
 An arbitrary string that uniquely identifies this specific catalog across time for a single node.
 This is controlled by Puppet's [`config_version` setting](/references/latest/configuration.html#configversion) and is usually the seconds elapsed since the epoch.

 `"environment"`
 : String.
-The envrionment associated to then node when the catalog was compiled.
+The envrionment associated to the node when the catalog was compiled.

 `"edges"`
 : List of [`<edge>` objects](#data-type-edge). **Every** [relationship][] between any two resources in the catalog, which may have been made with [chaining arrows][chain], [metaparameters][], or [the `require` function][require].